The health and safety of our visitors, veteran community, staff and volunteers is a top priority for the Australian War Memorial.

 Visiting from interstate?
 Visit Canberra has information on getting to Canberra as well as recommendations for other things to see and do in the nation's capital.

 We recommend allowing a full day to experience everything the Australian War Memorial has to offer.

 - 4 hour limits apply between 7.30am - 6.00pm (Monday to Friday, excluding public holidays).
 If you need to stay longer, see the Front Desk for a temporary parking pass.

 - Underground parking is available off Fairbairn Avenue; above-ground parking is available off Treloar Crescent.

 - Coach parking is available on Treloar Crescent and behind Anzac Hall.

 - A drop-off point is available near the main entrance.

 🚍 Public transport

-Transport Canberra regularly services the Australian War Memorial on both weekday and weekends.
+- Transport Canberra runs regular bus services to the Australian War Memorial on both weekdays and weekends.
 Bus stops are located on Limestone Avenue.
 Special services also operate on Anzac Day.